EOSIO/eosio.cdt/docs/06_how-to-guides/01_compile/01_compile-a-contract-via-cli.md

 ## How to compile a contract via CLI

-Prerequisites:
+### Preconditions:
 ---
-You have the source of your contrat saved in one of your local folders, e.g. `./examples/hello` For details on how to create your first contract follow [this tutorial here](https://developers.eos.io/eosio-home/docs/your-first-contract)
+You have the source of your contract saved in one of your local folders, e.g. `./examples/hello` For details on how to create your first contract follow [this tutorial here](https://developers.eos.io/eosio-home/docs/your-first-contract)

 Follow these steps to compile your contract